 The costs are £5 for hour and hour and a quarter sessions and £5.50 for hour and a half classes, and this is due prior to the start of each new term.
 An additional annual fee, depending on the age of the gymnast, is collected to cover the gymnast's membership to British Gymnastics.
 Please email for the fees due each term.

 What are gymnasts expected to wear during gymnastics classes?

 We strongly advise for the boys shorts and t-shirt, and for the girls leotard, however in cold weather a track suit on top of the mentioned gear.
 Due to a Health and Safety reasons we can not allow loose clothes, denim, jewellery, ear rings, chewing gums, socks; long hair must be tied up all the times.
 The children’s clothing must not have zips, buttons or hoods on when they are taking part in their gymnastics session.
 Please may we also request that children do not wear crop tops when training.
 As coaches, we do not feel comfortable or appropriate supporting children in these.

 Does Netherhall Gymnastics run holiday programmes?

-We do run a holiday club, please email us for session dates, times and fees.
+We do run a holiday club from time to time, please email us for session dates, times and fees.

 Will my child gain a certificate/accreditation from British Gymnastics or other awarding body?